owenvoke/arionum-documentation/docs/getting-started/aliases.md

 ## Creating an alias

-Aliases can be created using the `alias set` command in the [Official Light Wallet CLI](https://github.com/arionum/lightWalletCLI).
+Aliases can be created using the `alias set` command in the [Official Light Wallet CLI][light-wallet-cli].

 ```bash
 php light-arionum-cli alias set 'alias'
 ```

-They can also be set using the [arionum-cli](https://github.com/pxgamer/arionum-cli) as follows:
+They can also be set using the [arionum-cli] as follows:

 ```bash
 arionum alias:set 'alias'